 Mild · sweet, tangy, and lightly brined

 Both peppers sit so low on the heat scale that the sensation is closer to a soft warmth than a real burn.
-Biquinho now uses the stronger Embrapa-backed 80-500 SHU range, which keeps it firmly inside the mild pepper zone and much gentler than a Fresno pepper.
+Biquinho now uses the stronger Embrapa-backed 80-500 SHU range, which keeps it firmly inside the mild pepper zone and much gentler than a the Fresno pepper profile.

 Peppadew still lands slightly higher at 1,100-1,200 SHU, so it usually brings the clearer tingle.
-In blind tasting, though, the difference still matters less than the fruit shape, wall thickness, and sweetness.
+In practical cooking, though, the difference still matters less than the fruit shape, wall thickness, and sweetness.

 The practical distinction is consistency.
 Peppadew's commercial production keeps the heat range tight, while Biquinho still behaves like a mild Brazilian pepper first and a measured heat source second.